-When you earn your Certificate of Achievement in Practical Nursing or your Associate degree or Certificate of Achievement in Vocational Nursing you can develop the knowledge and skills needed to care for patients at an essential level, providing nursing care for patients who are experiencing common, well-defined health problems.
+When you earn your Certificate of Achievement in Practical Nursing or your Associate of Science degree or Certificate of Achievement in Vocational Nursing you can develop the knowledge and skills needed to care for patients at an essential level, providing nursing care for patients who are experiencing common, well-defined health problems.
 Licensed practical nurses (LPNs), known as licensed vocational nurses (LVNs) in some states including California, work under the guidance of a registered nurse (RN) or a licensed physician.
 Practical / Vocational nurses can find employment in a wide range of healthcare settings, including clinics, doctors’ offices, assisted living facilities and in the community providing home health care.

 The curriculum we have developed for our PN and VN programs is designed to help you acquire a command of the knowledge and skills necessary to pursue an entry-level position as a licensed practical/vocational nurse.
 As a student, you can: